 You probably have the Right to Acquire if you've been a public sector tenant for at least three years.
 This doesn't mean you have to have lived in your current home for three years - previous public sector tenancies also count.
-Time spent aged 16 and over living with a parent who was a public sector tenant might count if you took over your parent's public sector tenancy, and you are 18 or over at the time of application.

-To qualify, your home must have been built, purchased or acquired by a registered social landlord after 31 March 1997.
-Properties transferred after the same date from a local council to a registered social landlord also qualify.
+To qualify, your property must have been built, purchased or acquired by a registered social landlord after 31 March 1997.